Home

 Painting of Jacob Rodrigues Pereira with a deaf child

 Pereira was some kind of polymath.
-He was skilled in mathematics, physics, and designed and manufactured a calculating machine (see the calculating machine of Pereira) for his friend Baron Jacques Necker (see the nearby image).
+He was skilled in mathematics, and physics, and designed and manufactured a calculating machine (see the calculating machine of Pereira) for his friend Baron Jacques Necker (see the nearby image).
 Pereira had a thorough knowledge of ancient and modern languages.
 In 1772, he published a Tahitian vocabulary for Louis-Antoine de Bougainville’s voyage, after learning the language from Ahutoru, the first Tahitian to sail aboard a European vessel.
 Pereira successfully handled financial matters and discussed with Baron Necker how to restore order in the finances of France.

-Jacob’s grandsons, the Péreire brothers (see the image below)—Jacob Rodrigue Émile Péreire (1800-1875), and Isaac Péreire (1806-1880), were well-known French financiers and bankers during the second empire, whosе activity in the promotion and organization of railroads in Europe was extraordinary (in 1835 they built the first railway in France, that from Paris to St.-Germain).
+Jacob’s grandsons, the Péreire brothers (see the image below)—Jacob Rodrigue Émile Péreire (1800-1875), and Isaac Péreire (1806-1880), were well-known French financiers and bankers during the Second Empire, whosе activity in the promotion and organization of railroads in Europe was extraordinary (in 1835 they built the first railway in France, that from Paris to St.-Germain).
 In 1852, they founded the Société Générale du Crédit Mobilier, one of the most important financial institutions of the world during the mid-19th century.
 Today in Paris there is Boulevard Pereire, and a métro station Pereire, named after the brothers.

 Péreire brothers